Electric Fence FAQs

 Before you buy or build an electric fence…some common key fence questions—

-Will the fence be moved?
+Q: Will the fence be moved?
 If so, how often?

-- Moved each season or less (semi-permanent)—
+Moved each season or less

-The best design hinges on the following:
+Q: Where will the fence be located?The best design hinges on the following:

 - Is the terrain flat?

 - Fewer posts are needed to maintain tension (lowering cost per ft).

 - Will the fence go over hills, across ditches, or around curves?

 - Curves, corners and directional changes require additional support posts to accommodate these changes (increasing cost per ft).